 Kent State University supports equal opportunity, affirmative action and diversity in education and employment.
 Applications from minority group members and women are strongly encouraged.

 We are committed to the creation and nurturing of a diverse community of individuals through inclusive excellence.
 Diversity involves recognizing the value of differences and the inclusion of all members of the community.
 This is one of several core values we embrace as we strive for a culturally diverse student body, faculty and staff that reflect the multicultural nature of Ohio, the nation and our world.
-Our diverse community reflects the unique strengths and abilities, which contribute to our pursuit of Inclusive Excellence in Action.
+Our diverse community reflects the unique strengths and abilities, which contribute to our pursuit of an inclusive, distinctive Kent State.

 The School seeks qualified instructors for part-time, temporary positions for our online degree programs in Master of Library and Information Science and Master of Science with concentrations in health informatics, knowledge management and user experience design.